-Remove the top cover of your reservoir by unscrewing it in counter-clockwise direction.
+Remove the top cover of your reservoir by unscrewing it in the counter-clockwise direction.

-It is recommended to protect the exposed hardware with a few paper towels in order you have a leak or mistakenly spill the coolant when pouring it.
+It is recommended to protect the exposed hardware with a few paper towels in case of a leak.

 Take the pre-mixed coolant and pour it into the reservoir until the coolant level is about 2 centimeters below the top.